Harold Hever: Cricket

 Following the end of the war, Hever had trials with Kent in both 1919 and 1920 before being taken on to the professional playing staff as a left-arm orthodox spin bowler who varied his pace.
 (Note: The Times described his bowling as "medium pace" in 1925.)
 He made his debut for the county Second XI in late June 1921, taking three wickets in a Minor Counties Championship match against Cambridgeshire at Blackheath, before making his First XI debut in early July, going wicketless in the six overs he bowled against Essex at Leyton.
 Good performances with the ball in Second XI matches saw him recalled to the First XI at the end of August and Hever took his maiden first-class wicket against Northants at Dover.

-Kent had a number of high profile spin bowlers who were well established in the county side during the 1920s, including Tich Freeman and Frank Woolley, and opportunities were limited for Hever to play First XI cricket―despite The Times description of him as having a "nice, easy [bowling] action" and likening his temperament to that of Colin Blythe, Kent's great left-arm spin bowler from the years before World War I. He appeared twice in the County Championship in 1922 and only once in both of 1924 and 1925, taking a total of nine wickets for Kent in his six first-class matches for the side.
+Kent had a number of high profile spin bowlers who were well established in the team during the 1920s, including Tich Freeman and Frank Woolley, and opportunities were limited for Hever to play First XI cricket―despite The Times description of him as having a "nice, easy [bowling] action" and likening his temperament to that of Colin Blythe, Kent's great left-arm spin bowler from the years before World War I. He appeared twice in the County Championship in 1922 and only once in both of 1924 and 1925, taking a total of nine wickets for Kent in his six first-class matches.
 Three of these came in a "remarkable" Kent victory against Gloucestershire at Maidstone in 1925 where, according to The Times he "bowled a splendid length".

-He played regularly for the Second XI―his Wisden obituary credits his "much good work" for the side―and played 38 Minor Counties Championship matches between 1921 and 1925.
+He played regularly for the Second XI―his Wisden obituary credits his "much good work"―and played 38 Minor Counties Championship matches between 1921 and 1925.
 He made his final first-class appearance for HDG Leveson Gower's XI in a match against Glamorgan at Swansea in August 1925, taking six wickets, with three in each innings―including his best first-class bowling figures of 3/57.
-The Times again commented on the ease of his bowling action and suggested that he was "perhaps the best" of the three left-arm bowlers in the side, although was of the opinion that he would be "more successful if he bowled a trifle straighter and made the batsman play at him".
-Despite the paper's optimism that Hever would be a useful addition to Kent's bowling attack "in the near future", following Kent's tour of Scotland in September he withdrew from the playing staff at the end of the season, although he played occasionally for the Second XI until 1928, making a further four Minor Counties Championship appearances for the side.
+The Times again commented on the ease of his bowling action, and suggested that he was "perhaps the best" of Kent's three left-arm bowlers, although it was of the opinion that he would be "more successful if he bowled a trifle straighter and made the batsman play at him".
+Despite the paper's optimism that Hever would be a useful addition to Kent's bowling attack "in the near future", following Kent's tour of Scotland in September he withdrew from the playing staff at the end of the season, although he played occasionally for the Second XI until 1928, making a further four Minor Counties Championship appearances.